 School Counseling and Traditional Student Teaching Candidate:

 Monitor your Mason email, including your junk mail folder, for a notification from the Clinical Practice Coordinator (email@example.com) regarding the next steps in the placement process, including fingerprinting and background checks.
-Please note internship application processing can take at least 2-4 weeks after the deadline, so please be patient.
+Please note internship application processing and notification of next steps can take up to 6 weeks after the deadline, so please be patient.
 For more information, please review the internship placement process in the next section.

 Clinical Mental Health Counseling and Post-Masters’ LPC Candidates Only: